hashicorp/consul/website/source/docs/agent/checks.html.md

   for more details.

-* HTTP + Interval - These checks make an HTTP `GET` request to the specified URL, waiting the specified Interval amount of time (eg. 30 seconds) between requests.
+* HTTP + Interval - These checks make an HTTP `GET` request to the specified URL, waiting the specified `interval` amount of time between requests (eg. 30 seconds).
   The status of the service depends on the HTTP response code: any `2xx` code is considered passing, a `429 Too ManyRequests` is a warning, and anything else is a failure.
 This type of check